 Application evaluation can be simple or elaborate, depending on organizational maturity and needs of the organization.
 For some organizations, simply reviewing support for their mission objectives and capturing an estimate of application costs will be a substantial accomplishment, and enough to identify where to decommission applications that don’t fit.
 If recommendations for your company’s applications aren’t that obvious, a more-detailed evaluation is required, and every single application needs to be thoroughly assessed.
 Deep assessments call for an advanced application rationalization model.

-The pragmatic approach As a standard, LeanIX captures the functional and technical fit at each application.
+As a standard, LeanIX captures the functional and technical fit at each application.
 This information provides a lot of input and direction for an initial assessment.
 Values produced can either be set by a responsible party or calculated based on more detailed inputs.
 No matter the complexity of the project, LeanIX survey module simplifies the collection process.

 • Functional fit.
 The degree of support for business capabilities or processes.
 If you only consider one criterion, it should be the functional fit.